thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ]
 ```

-**EXERCISE:** What are some of the differences in the HTTP request and response when requesting JSON?
+**QUESTION:** What are some of the differences in the HTTP request and response when requesting JSON?

 A POST request is used in order to send data from the requestor to the server.
 The server can then parse the _request body_ in order to get information out of it, and often do something on the server with that information (like put it in a database).